mcclure/snes9x/README.md

 - Build as release
 - Copy win32/snes9x.exe into install dir
 - Copy lua/lib/lua51.dll into install dir
-- Copy coop/ directory into install dir.
+- Copy coop/ directory into install dir
-- Copy docs/ directory into install dir.
+- Copy docs/ directory into install dir
+- Copy README-USAGE.md into install dir as README.md

 ## How to build for Mac or Linux?